evermeer/EVReflection/README.md

 - [My other libraries](https://github.com/evermeer/EVReflection#my-other-libraries)

 ## Main features of EVReflection:
-- Parsing objects based on NSObject to and from a dictionary.
+- Parsing objects based on NSObject to and from a dictionary. (also see the XML and .plist samples!)
 - Parsing objects to and from a JSON string.
 - Support NSCoding function encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)